-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - approve any change to the lawyers or claims being funded; and

-- participate in settlement discussions.
+- participate in settlement discussions (see also question 7.3).

-- Primacy of the lawyers' duties to the litigant: The lawyers' duties owed to the funded litigant expressly take priority over any duties they may owe the funder and any instructions given by the funder may be overridden by the funded litigant's instructions.
+- Primacy of the lawyers' duties to the litigant and conflict management: The lawyers' duties owed to the funded litigant expressly take priority over any duties they may owe the funder and any instructions given by the funder may be overridden by the funded litigant's instructions.

 - Process for settlement: Any dispute between the funder and the funded litigant over whether the proceedings should be settled and, if so, on what terms will be referred to the most senior counsel acting for the claimants, whose decision on these issues is final.